 As of January 1, 2017, the new rules for eligible capital property will come into effect and will have a significant impact on tax deferral opportunities for companies that dispose of eligible capital property.

-Changes to the Principal Residence Exemption for 2016
+Changes to the Principal Residence Exemption

 The Canada Revenue Agency (CRA) has made a major change to the Principal Residence Exemption that will affect Canadians when filing their 2016 tax returns.
 Regardless of whether the sale is exempt or not, individuals will now be required to report the sale of their principal residence on their personal tax return.